jackplug/Blightbox/README.md

 Usage
 -----

-Just include the Javascript and CSS in your HTML-document.
-Link directory to the full-size image.
-Specify the *data-blightbox* attribute and, optionally, a *relation attribute* and a *title attribute*.
+Just include the Javascript and CSS in your HTML-document and create a link to the full-size image.
+Specify the *data-blightbox attribute* and, optionally, a *relation attribute* and a *title attribute*.
 Images will be grouped by their relation attribute.

 ```html
 <a href="full-size-image.jpg" data-blightbox="blightbox" rel="single-gallery-id">